 If you’re on limited time and you have a busy family, here are some easy tips to get healthier meals on the table in less time.

 5 Tips to Plan Healthy Meals for the Family

 Start with your primary protein source.
 This might be fish, seafood, lean cuts of meat, or poultry.
 If you’re vegan or vegetarian you might opt for dry beans or tofu.
 Choose the best cooking method for the protein source you select for the week.

 2. Load Up on Veggies!

 When shopping, strive to purchase two to three times the amount of vegetables as your protein.
 That’s because when it’s mealtime, you want at least half of everyone’s plate to be loaded with vegetables, which are rich in vitamins, minerals, and fiber.
 Veggies are also usually low in calories so you can really eat a lot of vegetables leaving you feeling “fuller” without the extra calories.
 This also helps you to limit the starchier foods like potatoes without feeling deprived.

 Another advantage of having ample vegetables at each meal is that your family members can mix-and-match their veggies to the protein served.
 Mix it up!
 Cook lots of different vegetables for each meal.
 Save a few steps by pre-chopping veggies for the week too!
 Colorful, flavorful vegetables also make meals more fun, especially for the little ones.

 3. Add Whole Grains to the Mix!

 About one-quarter of each plate will be for grains.
-We prefer whole grains such as brown rice or quinoa on our table for the extra nutrients and fiber.
+Add grains such as brown rice or quinoa to your meals for the extra nutrients and fiber.

 4. Think About Your Drink!